bjackman/bjackman.github.io/content/posts/curl-bash.md

 2. `curl | bash`
 3. `cargo install` / `brew install` / `npm install`
 4. `sudo apt install` / `nix-shell -p` / `podman run` / `snap install` /
-   `flatpak install`. (arguing aboutv the relative YOLO levels of these options is left as an exercise to the reader).
+   `flatpak install`. (arguing about the relative YOLO levels of these options is left as an exercise to the reader).

 I just said I think my OS of choice is an insecure dumpster fire.
 Sure, towards the